ictsolved/ictsolved.github.io/_posts/blog/2017-04-02-remap-key-in-windows.markdown

 		C:\Program Files (x86)\KeyTweak

-	If you are using 32-bit Windows then goto following location and open KeyTweak.exe</p>
+	If you are using 32-bit Windows then goto following location and open KeyTweak.exe

 		C:\Program Files\KeyTweak